AqualzCode/Stack-Game-Powerups/README.md

 4. Try to build the tallest tower possible!

 The game gets progressively harder as your tower grows taller.
 How high can you stack?

+*used AI for a little bit of the sudo code and used it to write a bit of the readme but changed it later*